High-dimensional limit theorems for SGD: Momentum and Adaptive Step-sizes: Proofs for Single-Index Models

 where we again use the independence of $\epsilon$ and the fact that $\EE [\epsilon^2 ] = \sigma^2$ by assumption.
 Finally, we determine the pre-limit for the volatility matrix as

 which evidently vanishes as $n \to \infty$.
 Recall that we set $s := \langle x, g \rangle = m a_1 + r a_2$ and $\Delta := f(s) - f(t) + \varepsilon$. \end{proof}

-We now prove the remainder of the proposition for SGD-U. We note that since $\nabla L$ is a Gaussian vector with positive definite covariance structure as in the spiked tensor model, verifying $\delta$-localizability will be nearly identical using the same arguments and controls.
-With this, we focus on establishing closability.
+We now prove the remainder of the proposition for SGD-U. We note that verifying $(\delta_n, \eta_n)$-localizability is a similar exercise as to the case of Tensor PCA in Section~\ref{sec:tensor-pca-localize-sgdu}.
+We thus cover the key observations below.
+Again, we consider here $\tilde{u}(x) =\sqrt{n}u(x)= \sqrt{n}(m(x), r_{\perp}^2(x))$ which implies all cases of interest (i.e. $m$ and $r^2$ up to a rescaling of $\sqrt{n}$ with appropriate centering).

+\begin{proof}[Proof for SGD-U $(\delta_n, \eta_n)$-localizability] Item (1) is the same as the SGD-M case above.
+For item (2), the preconditioned gradient is: